-The Kīngitanga or Māori King movement is one of the most enduring Māori institutions that emerged in colonial times, and one of the longest-running political institutions in New Zealand.
-Originating in 1858, it continued into the 2000s.
-The king in 2012, Kīngi Tūheitia, was the seventh successive sovereign since the inception of the Kīngitanga.
+The Kīngitanga or Māori King movement, which originated in 1858 with the crowning of Kīngi Pōtatau Te Wherowhero, is one of the most enduring of the Māori institutions that emerged in colonial times, and one of the longest-running political organisations in New Zealand.
+Kīngi Tūheitia is the current and seventh sovereign.

 The idea of a king

 There was no single Māori sovereign when Europeans first came to New Zealand.
-Instead, Māori tribes functioned independently under the leadership of their own chiefs.
+Instead, hapū Māori functioned independently under the leadership of their own rangatira.
 However, by the 1850s Māori were faced with increasing numbers of British settlers, political marginalisation and growing demand from the Crown to purchase their lands.
 Māori were divided between those who were prepared to sell and those who were not.

 Some Māori attributed the power of the British to their one sovereign.
 This idea was particularly common among men who had travelled to England and had seen British institutions, industry and law and order in operation, such as Piri Kawau (Te Āti Awa), who met Queen Victoria in 1843, and Tāmihana Te Rauparaha (Ngāti Toa), who met her in 1852.
 They believed that a pan-tribal movement, unifying the Māori people under one sovereign equal to the Queen of England, could bring an end to intertribal conflict, keep Māori land in Māori hands and provide a separate governing body for Māori.

 Both Kawau and Tāmihana initially thought they might become king.
-However, Kawau had admitted to Queen Victoria that Pōtatau Te Wherowhero of Waikato was the most powerful chief in New Zealand, while Tāmihana was reminded by his father, the famous chief Te Rauparaha, that his people had been forced to leave Kāwhia by the powerful Waikato.
+However, Kawau had admitted to Queen Victoria that Pōtatau Te Wherowhero of Waikato was the most powerful rangatira in New Zealand, while Tāmihana was reminded by his father, the famous rangatira Te Rauparaha, that his people had been forced to leave Kāwhia by the powerful Waikato.